 A progressive political organization that sponsors candidates in 7 states and fights nationwide for an economy that works for all and a democracy in which every voice matter.

 A few democratic socialists advocate for a broad-based social revolution while predicting the possibility of an undemocratic and violent seizure of power by a single political party.
-As history repeats see blog attempt to hear or see if they might be right.
+As history repeats, see blog to see if they might be right.

 The largest socialist organization in the United States, and the principal U.S. affiliate of Socialist International.
 Extending political democracy to greater empowerment in the economy, in gender relations, and in culture.